 Praised for his “remarkably clear and impressive vocal production” (Opera News), Polish Baritone Hubert Zapiór joins the prestigious ensemble of the Staatsoper Hannover from the 2019/20 season following his graduation from the Juilliard School last season.
-This season in Hannover he will make his role debut as Figaro Le Nozze di Figaro, and other roles with Hannover include his return to Papageno The Magic Flute and Marullo Rigoletto.
-Exciting future engagements include his role and house debut in a new production with Norwegian National Opera.
+This season in Hannover he will make his role debut as Figaro Il Barbiere di Siviglia, and other roles with Hannover include his return to Papageno The Magic Flute and Marullo Rigoletto.
+Exciting future engagements include his house debut in a new production with Norwegian National Opera.

 Recent highlights include Zapiór making his house and role debut as d’Obigny in Günter Krämer’s production of La Traviata with the Bayerische Staatsoper, Papageno in Barrie Kosky’s acclaimed production of Die Zauberflöte and Marullo Rigoletto with the Polish National Opera, Candide with Opera Krakowska, the title role of Don Giovanni at Juilliard and the War Requiem with the Albany Symphony.